February invites connection and expression

 Celebrate Acts of Care and Curiosity: From simple acts of friendship to exploring the natural world, encourage attention to small moments that inspire wonder and belonging.

-Love and Friendship: Explore Valentine's Day traditions and the importance of friendship.
-Create cards, exchange kind messages, and discuss the meaning of love.
+Explore Valentine’s Day traditions and the importance of friendship.
+Create cards, exchange kind messages, and discuss the meaning of love and care.

 These are gentle invitations — no pressure, no planning required: